Skip to main content

 • Return the selected library ID in a clearly marked section

-• If multiple good matches exist, acknowledge this but proceed with the most relevant one
+• If multiple good matches exist, acknowledge this but proceed with the highest-scored one

-• If no good matches exist, clearly state this and suggest query refinements
+• If no good matches exist, say so and suggest gt_search or providing a direct docs URL

 For ambiguous queries, request clarification before proceeding with a best-guess match.